 With the impending inaugural sailing of Norwegian Bliss, which promises to be one of the best ships ever launched for the family cruise market.
 I wanted to explore what people love about NCL.

 NCL is a cruise line we have not sailed with yet.
 However it is apparent they are committed to engaging an audience of all ages.
+Therefore I have been researching cruising Norwegian Cruise Line With Kids.
 Keep your eyes pealed for my trip to see what Norwegian Bliss has to offer very soon!
 I will be sharing first seen footage of Bliss and its family friendly facilities.
 Until then I want to find out a little more about NCL and what innovation the brand offers families.

 Let me start by telling you a little about Norwegian Bliss